CurtisGRJones/CJResume/README.md

 - Add ESLint file
 - Use secrets manager to serve env variables
 - Implement TLS cert to allow for HTTPS
+- Fix error handing causing some webpages not to load

 ## Change Log